sleb/joe/README.md

-# OCTO - CHIP-8 Emulator
+# JOE - CHIP-8 Emulator

 A CHIP-8 emulator written in Rust as a learning project to explore low-level programming, emulation concepts, and Rust systems programming.
+Named **JOE** in tribute to **Joseph Weisbecker**, who created CHIP-8 at RCA in 1977.

 ## Project Overview